ZJU-SEC/Cargo-Ecosystem-Monitor/Code/rust_deps/README.md

 2. Pre-resolve: Resolve current crate.
 And find all `features` including user-defined and optional dependency from resolution results.
 3. Double-resolve: Creating toml file with all features on.
 Then resolve it.
 4. Formatting Resolve and store into DB

+### Known Issue

+The memory usage will continue rising when running the program, and the program usually not exits as some packages block the processing in the end.
+You can cancle the program and rerun it to make everything right until almost all packages in the ecosystem have been resolved.